stabix/stabix/doc/preCPFE_gui.rst

        :scale: 40 %
        :align: center

-       *Figure 4 : Screenshots of the preCPFE GUI for the bicrystal indentation*
+       *Figure 4 : Screenshots of the preCPFE GUI for the bicrystal indentation.*

 .. only:: latex